thomasvt/Box2DNet/README.md

 This will build the Box2DNet project along with your game.
 When you build in DEBUG it will use native ```box2dd.dll```, when you build in RELEASE it will use native ```box2d.dll```.

-> The debug version ```box2dd.dll``` will quit your game when you did something wrong: this helps for debugging your programming mistakes.
+> The debug version ```box2dd.dll``` will quit your game with an error message when you did something wrong: this helps for debugging your programming mistakes.

 ### The Box2D API